nfrechette/acl/docs/creating_a_raw_track_list.md

 The library assumes that the raw clip data has already been transformed to be in additive or relative space.

+Note that if your additive format does not use a scale of 1.0 as its default value, you will need to provide the desired value to ACL.
+See [default sub-track handling](default_sub_track_handling.md) for details.

 ## Re-ordering or stripping bones

 Sometimes it is desirable to re-order the bones being outputted or strip them altogether.
 This could be to facilitate LOD support or various forms of skeleton changes without needing to re-import the clips.
 This is easily achieved by setting the desired `output_index` on each `track_desc_transformf` contained in a `track_qvvf`.
 The default value is the track index.
 You can use `k_invalid_track_index` to strip the track from the final compressed output.